Ph and Cleanser

 DOES TEMPORARY ALTERATION IN PH AFFECT SKIN HYDRATION?

-Every time we bathe, the natural oils secreted by our skin also tends to wash away, the pH increases slightly and skin feels dry only for a brief duration till the acid mantle starts forming again and rebalances itself.
-So, while cleansing may temporarily make skin dry, a study carried out on babies has shown that real soaps do not alter skin’s hydration level.
-In this study, babies were washed with a) water, b) mild acidic soap and c) normal alkaline soap.
-All three cleansers impacted the infant’s skin in similar fashion however, there were no differences observed in the skin hydration.
+Whenever we take a bath, the natural oils produced by our skin are also washed away, leading to a slight increase in pH levels, which can make the skin feel dry temporarily.
+However, this sensation is short-lived as the acid mantle begins to reform and restore balance.
+While cleansing can momentarily dry out the skin, research conducted on infants has indicated that genuine soaps do not significantly affect the hydration levels of the skin.
+In this particular study, babies were bathed using a) plain water, b) a mild acidic soap, and c) a standard alkaline soap.
+All three cleansing agents had a similar effect on the infants' skin, and no notable differences in skin hydration were recorded.
 (Gfatter, R., P. Hackl, and F. Braun, 1997, Effects of soap and detergents on skin surface pH, stratum corneum hydration and fat content in infants: Dermatology, v.
 195, p.
 258-62.)

 (Mirela Moldovan and Alina Nanu.
 “Influence Of Cleansing Product Type On Several Skin Parameters After Single Use.”
 Farmacia, 2010, Vol. 58, 1)

-• the least irritating soap was with a pH of 12.35
+- The least irritating soap had a pH of 12.35.

 (Abbas, S., Goldberg, J.W. and Massaro, M. [2004], Personal Cleanser Technology and Clinical Performance.
 Dermatologic Therapy, 17: 36-38)

-WHY SHOULD YOU TRY OUR GOURMET SOAPS?
+WHY SHOULD YOU EXPERIENCE OUR GOURMET SOAPS?

-WHAT IF THE SKIN BARRIER IS NOT HEALTHY?
+WHAT IF THE SKIN BARRIER IS COMPROMISED?

 REFERENCES